 Instead, use the lesser-known second entrance located at the south of the site.
-You enter through the ticket office, on Dinysiou Areopagitou, not far from the Acropolis Museum.
-The line here is usually much shorter than the main entrance on Rovertou Galli.
+You will enter through the ticket office, on Dinysiou Areopagitou Street, not far from the Acropolis Museum.
+The line here is usually much shorter than the one on the main entrance on Rovertou Galli Street.

 By using this entrance, you’ll save some precious sightseeing time!
 This is especially important if you are visiting during the Acropolis peak period between 10 am to 2 pm.

 Not wearing appropriate shoes